Last Updated: June 5, 2026

 Just as opening a *.dot template in Microsoft Word provides you with a pre-formatted document complete with headers, footers, margins, font sizes, and other common styles, opening a template in Microsoft Project offers a similar convenience.
 It sets a predefined structure for your project, ensuring consistency and saving time.

 A Microsoft Project template can be rich in custom content.
-It can include specialized elements such as tailored views and reports, local selections for the scheduling engine found in Options and Project Information, and even a comprehensive project plan.
-This plan might encompass a Work Breakdown Structure (WBS), initial task estimates, dependencies, and resource assignments.
+It can include specialized elements such as tailored views and reports, local selections for the calculation engine found in Options and Project Information, and even a comprehensive project plan.
+This plan might encompass a work breakdown structure, initial task estimates, dependencies, and resource assignments.

 Effectively employing templates allows you to leverage previous work, applying established project structures and settings to new projects.
 This not only enhances efficiency but also ensures a level of standardization and quality control across all your projects.
 With templates, you can hit the ground running, focusing more on the project's unique aspects rather than setting up basic parameters each time.